davenkin/andy-springboot-sample/ADRs/010_testing_strategy.md

 You can use `@Autowire` to get an instance of the bean that should be tested, or whatever beans that you require to assist you testing.

-- We want developers to run the tests without any local setup, hence:
+- We want developers to run the tests without any local setup, hence for integration tests we have the following
+  configuration:
-    - Kafka is disabled because it's asynchronous and hard to manage
+    - Kafka is disabled because it's asynchronous and hard to manage when it comes to testing
     - Embedded Redis server is used: `com.github.codemonstur:embedded-redis`
     - Embedded MongoDB server is used: ``de.flapdoodle.embed:de.flapdoodle.embed.mongo.spring3x``
     - All external HTTP services should be mocked
-    - Scheduled jobs are disabled
+    - Job schedulers are disabled

 - As Kafka is disabled, you will need to call EventHandlers' `handle()` methods explicitly to ensure the processing of events.
-- As [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern is used, the Domain Events will firstly be stored into database and then publish, you may use `IntegrationTest.latestEventFor()` to verify the existence of events:
+- As [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern is used, the Domain Events will firstly be stored into database and then publish, you may use `IntegrationTest.latestEventFor()` to verify the existence of domain events:

 ```java
     @Test